Peter Morgan: 1988–2005: Early career

+2006–2011: Breakthrough and acclaim

-In 2006, The Queen was released which showed how the death of Princess Diana impacted Prime Minister Tony Blair and the Royal Family.
+In 2006 The Queen was released, which showed how the death of Princess Diana impacted Prime Minister Tony Blair and the Royal Family.
 The film debuted at the Venice Film Festival where it received critical acclaim.
 The film received 6 Academy Award nominations including Best Picture.
 Morgan also received a nomination for Best Screenplay.
 Morgan received the Golden Globe Award for his screenplay from the Hollywood Foreign Press, and Helen Mirren won numerous awards for playing the title role including the Academy Award and the Golden Globe Award.
 2006 also saw the release of The Last King of Scotland, the screenplay of which Morgan adapted with Jeremy Brock.
 In 2007 they jointly won a BAFTA Film Award for their work on the film.
 In May 2007, the 50th San Francisco International Film Festival honoured Morgan with the year's Kanbar Award for Excellence in Screenwriting.

 Also in 2006, Morgan's first play, Frost/Nixon, was staged at the Donmar Warehouse theatre in London.
 Starring Michael Sheen as David Frost and Frank Langella as Richard Nixon, the play concerns the series of televised interviews that the disgraced former president granted Frost in 1977.
 These ended with his tacit admission of guilt regarding his role in the Watergate scandal.
 The play was directed by Michael Grandage and opened to enthusiastic reviews.
 The play transferred to Broadway in 2007 at the Bernard B. Jacobs Theatre where it ran from 21 April to 19 August.
-The play received 3 Tony Awards including one for Morgan for the Best Play.
+The play received three Tony Awards including one for Morgan for the Best Play.
 Langella won the Tony Award for Best Actor in a Play.

 In 2008, the film adaptation of Frost/Nixon directed by Ron Howard was released, with Sheen and Langella playing the parts they had on stage.
 The film also starred Kevin Bacon, Rebecca Hall, Mathew Macfadyen, Toby Jones, Oliver Platt, and Sam Rockwell.
 The film debuted at the London Film Festival to critical acclaim.
 Roger Ebert gave the film 4 stars praising the writing and the performances of the leads saying, "Frank Langella and Michael Sheen do not attempt to mimic their characters, but to embody them".
 Despite praise from critics the film was a box office failure.
-The film received 5 Academy Award nominations including Best Adapted Screenplay for Morgan.
+The film received five Academy Award nominations including Best Adapted Screenplay for Morgan as well as for Best Picture losing to Slumdog Millionaire (2008).